Kaliyuva Mane School, Mysore

 Kaliyuva Mane is an informal school for underprivileged children located at Mysore in Karnataka, India.

 History

-Kaliyuva Mane was established in 2005 by a non for profit foundation called Divya Deepa Charitable Trust based in Mysore.
+Kaliyuva Mane was established in 2005 by a nonprofit foundation called Divya Deepa Charitable Trust based in Mysore.
 The present Managing Trustee of the organization is Mr. M.R.
 Ananth Kumar, a social activist and lifetime volunteer.

 The first school was set up in 1999 in Kenchalagudu village.
 It morphed into a full residential school in 2020.